Police: 8 dead in shooting at FedEx facility in Indianapolis - WTMJ

 “The officers responded, they came in and did their job.
 A lot of them are trying to face this, because this is a sight that no one should have to see,” Cook said.

-“We are aware of the tragic shooting at our FedEx Ground facility near the Indianapolis airport.
-Safety is our top priority, and our thoughts are with all those who are affected,” the statement said.
+“We are deeply shocked and saddened by the loss of our team members following the tragic shooting at our FedEx Ground facility in Indianapolis,” the statement said.
+“Our most heartfelt sympathies are with all those affected by this senseless act of violence.”

 Family members gathered at a nearby hotel to await word on loved ones.
 Some said employees aren’t allowed to have their phones with them while working shifts at the facility, making it difficult to contact them, WTHR-TV reported.